casperklein/bash-scripts/README.md

 Copy ownership and mod bits

 ## cpm
 A file and directory copy tool with status indicators.
+Deprecated.
+Use 'cpv' instead.

+## cpv
+A file and directory copy tool with status indicators (thx to PV)

 ## date-example
 Shows date command variables and their meaning.